joergschultzelutter/pypi-publish-workflow/README.md

   # Regex pattern used for extracting the version data from your fil
   # (usually, this does not need to be changed)
   REGEX_PATTERN:  __version__\s*=\s*"(.*)"

+  # Python version used for building the package
+  PYTHON_VERSION: '3.8'
 ```

 Replace the placeholder for the source file with the relative path to your Python file which contains the version information.
-Amend the RegEx, if necessary.
+Amend the RegEx and the Python version, if necessary.

 ## Running the Github Action